plaksiyillya/plaksiyillya/README.md

 - 📖 &nbsp; I like reading too: right now readying *Dune hexalogyby Frank Herbert*
 - 🏀 &nbsp; In sport - i like basketball and playing sometime with friends.
 - 🍕 &nbsp; My favorite food are *pizza, steak, cheeseburger and pasta carbonara*.
-- 🍵 &nbsp; Best tea for my opinion is *green with honey and lemon*.
+- 🍵 &nbsp; Best tea for my opinion is *green with honey, ginger and lemon*.
 - 🔭 &nbsp; In fact I have many little hobbies except noted above.

 </details>